 You’ve made it all the way to the cultural capital of Thailand after weeks, months or even years of planning, so ending up in a bowling alley might feel a little bit awkward.
 But don’t let 'the fear of missing out' stop you from enjoying a couple of light-hearted games of bowling; this is an especially good activity to kill a few hours when it's pouring outside, or just to take a break from the relentless sun in dry season.
 Plus, they all have bars serving cheap beer and Thai food which makes it all the more fun.
 There are bowling lanes on the top floors of Kad Suan Kaew, Central Airport Plaza and Central Festival.

 Daytime drinking is always acceptable when you’re on holiday – even more so when the heavens open.
 One great place – especially for guys – to enjoy some bar hopping is the famous CM Entertainment Complex on Loi Kroh Road.
 The whole place is undercover, so you’ll stay dry all the time.
 A word of warning, however: this is not a particularly family-friendly destination as the bars here are what's known as ‘girlie bars’.
 That said, the atmosphere is far less seedy than the red light districts in Pattaya, Bangkok and Phuket, and it’s common to see couples enjoying drinks together or playing pool… so don’t be too put off by the scantily dressed ladies trying to lure you in.
-Most bars open from mid-afternoon and run
+Most bars open from mid-afternoon until late.

 If you have limited time and the rain isn’t showing any signs of stopping, why let it stop you from making the most of your time in a city as fun and culturally exciting as Chiang Mai?
 All the top attractions are still open – just combat the water with a sturdy umbrella or poncho – easy!
 You can buy yourself a flimsy poncho from 7/11 from as little as 50 baht, or head to one of the malls and invest in some sturdier waterproof gear… then head outside and enjoy everything the city has to offer on foot!